pyta-uoft/website/index.md

 ### W0125 Using constant test {#W0125}

 This error occurs when a conditional statement like an "if" statement uses a constant value for its test.
-If this error occurs, please check your code carefully.

 ```python
 def pos():